Mouse Pest Control in Leeds

 Mice, a pest all year round

-Although they are more commonly found in autumn or winter, they are a pest that can be present at any time of the year.
+Although they are more commonly found in autumn or winter, mice are a pest that can be present at any time of the year.

 Risks associated with mice

-Carriers of bacteria that can cause illness in humans, such as salmonella and listeria.
-If you suspect that you have an infestation in or around your property, then you need to take care of it before you or someone around you becomes ill.
+Mice are also carriers of bacteria that can cause illness in humans, such as salmonella and listeria.
+If you suspect that you have an infestation of mice in or around your property, then you need to take care of it before you or someone around you becomes ill.

 Where to find mice